 Starlink is now targeting Thursday, May 23 with a 90-minute window spanning 10:30 PM - 12:00 AM EDT (0230 - 0400 UTC).
 Starlink will be launching from Cape Canaveral Air Force Station, SLC-40 atop a Falcon 9 rocket.

 The static fire test was successfully completed on Monday, May 13th at 10:16 PM EDT.
 SpaceX has confirmed the May 15th target date.

 The booster will be making an Autonomous Spaceport Drone Ship (ASDS) landing on OCISLY.

 The 45th Space Wing L-3 forecast is predicting weather will be 90% GO for launch on Thursday, May 23.

 Where to watch:

-Our launch viewing guide should be complete sometime by the end of April, if not early-May.
+Our launch viewing guide should be complete sometime in May.
 But in the meantime, check out these great launch viewing guides: